postcss/autoprefixer/README.md

   [Google also uses](http://support.google.com/a/bin/answer.py?answer=33864)
   “last 2 versions” strategy).
 * `> n%` is browser versions, whose global usage statistics is more than `n`%.
+* `none` don’t set any browsers to clean CSS from any vendor prefixes.
 * You can also set browsers directly.

 Blackberry and stock Android browsers will not be used in `last n versions`